Kraft Heinz undoes blockbuster merger after a decade of changing tastes

 Kraft Heinz said in May that it was conducting a strategic review of the company, signaling a potential split.
 It expects the transaction to close in the second half of 2026.

 When the company formed in 2015, it wanted to capitalize on its massive scale.
-But shifting tastes complicated those plans, with households seeking to introduce healthier options at the table.
+But shifting tastes complicated those plans, with households seeking out healthier options.

 Kraft Heinz and other food producers have tried to follow those trends.
-In 2021, Kraft Heinz sold both its Planters nut business and its natural cheese business, vowing to reinvest the money into higher-growth brands like P3 protein snacks and Lunchables.
-But the company continued to struggle, and Kraft Heinz's net sales fell 3% in 2024.
+In 2021, Kraft Heinz sold both its Planters nut business and its natural cheese business, vowing to reinvest the money into higher-growth brands like P3 protein snacks.
+But the company continued to struggle.

+Kraft Heinz's net revenue has fallen every year since 2020, when it saw a pandemic-related bump in sales.
+In April, Kraft Heinz lowered its full-year sales and earnings guidance, citing weaker customer spending in the U.S. and the impact of President Donald Trump's tariffs.

 The path to the merger of Kraft and Heinz began in 2013, when billionaire investor Warren Buffett teamed up with Brazilian investment firm 3G Capital to buy H.J.
 Heinz Co.
 At the time, the $23 billion deal was the most expensive ever in the food industry.